Skip to content

 • 6th attempt after 2 hours.

-• Once per day for up to 7 days.
+• Once a day up to 7 days.

 The final attempt will be made 7 days after the initial attempt.

-• If your callback endpoint takes longer than 10 seconds to respond.
+• If your callback endpoint takes more than 10 seconds to respond.
+In this case, the attempt is considered failed (Request Timeout).

 • If the response from your callback endpoint has a status code other than 2xx.

-If a notification fails to be resent for 7 days, it will be marked as "exhausted" and will no longer be reprocessed.
+After a failed delivery, notifications are queued to be reprocessed.
+If a notification resend fails for 7 days, the notification will be marked as "exhausted" and will no longer be reprocessed.

 Event Handling